 Generally, small amounts of acetaminophen and caffeine are safe in pregnancy.

-Do not take nonsteroidal anti-inflammatory medicines (NSAIDs) such as ibuprofen.
+Don't take nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen.

 Migraine headache medicine such as sumatriptan and opioid pain medicines such as morphine